 My jackfruit-inspiration engine was still running.
 I wanted to try a savory recipe.

-But alas I did not have a young (as in not ripe) jackfruit (remember the rules?
+But alas I did not have a young and green (as in not ripe) jackfruit (remember the rules?
 Not ripe (green) for savory recipes; Ripe (mottled yellow) for sweet recipes).

 But jackfruit can be fairly expensive and, I had just learned, hard to chop up, especially to find and identify the areas best for savory recipes.